silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 ### Templates

 HTML emails can use custom templates using the same template language as your website template.
-You can also pass the email object additional information using the `populateTemplate` method.
+You can also pass the email object additional information using the `setData` and `addData` methods.

 **mysite/templates/Email/MyCustomEmail.ss**